 How to use this document

-Review the company constitution and shareholders' agreement (if the company has a shareholders' agreement) to check for any particular rules or procedural requirements that relate to the passing of directors' resolutions.
+Also consider the company constitution and shareholders' agreement (if the company has a shareholders' agreement) to check for any particular rules or procedural requirements that relate to the passing of directors' resolutions.
 Check whether the proposed resolutions can be decided by directors' resolution, and whether both documents permit directors' resolutions to be passed without a meeting.

 The document will need to be signed by all directors entitled to vote on the resolution(s).
 Unless the constitution and/or shareholders' agreement state otherwise, the directors may all sign and date the same copy of the document, or the document may be signed in counterparts (meaning each director signs and dates a different but identical copy).